Which of the following is true regarding allowable pesticide residues?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-The correct choice states that pesticide residues must be within the established tolerance levels, which is key for ensuring food safety and consumer protection.
-Tolerance levels are scientifically determined limits set by regulatory agencies, such as the Environmental Protection Agency (EPA) in the United States, based on studies assessing the potential health risks to consumers.
-This means that any pesticide residues present on food products must not exceed these predetermined levels to ensure they are safe for consumption.
+The correct choice emphasizes that pesticide residues must be within established tolerance levels.
+Tolerance levels are scientifically determined limits set by regulatory agencies, such as the Environmental Protection Agency (EPA), based on safety evaluations.
+These limits ensure that any pesticide residues present on food do not pose a risk to human health when consumed.
+Maintaining residues within these established levels is essential for compliance with food safety regulations and for protecting public health.

 Subscribe